Route Planning for Demand Responsive Transport (DRT)

 Demand Responsive Transport is characterized by buses picking up and delivering passengers during the route.
 Rapidis Logistics Planner will keep track of how the capacity of each bus is utilized at all times.
 This is important so that each bus actually has available seats and room for wheelchairs etc. when arriving to pick up one or more passengers.
 Multiple capacities

-Download at use case story explaining how the Danish Transportation Authority uses Logistics Planner for daily scheduling and route planning for school bus routes and other demand responsive transport jobs.
+Download a use case story explaining how the Danish Regional Transportation Authority, Fynbus, uses Logistics Planner for daily scheduling and route planning of school bus routes and other demand responsive transport jobs.

 Tools to handle special requirements in Demand Responsive Transport